 General advice for Sri Lanka

-In order to eliminate as many risks as possible during your trip, it is important to carefully follow the safety advice.
+In order to eliminate as many risks as possible during your trip, it is important to carefully follow the safety advisories.
 Never ignore instructions from local authorities or from your place of residence.
-Ignoring this advice can lead to unpleasant consequences.
+Ignoring this advice can lead to serious consequences.

 Safety and protection

 - Carry your wallet on your body in your pockets, not in a loose bag.
 Never lose sight of your belongings, not even for a second.
 Especially in trains, stations or other crowded places, theft is common with tourists.
 Do not struggle if you are robbed.
 Do not wear flashy jewellery or other unnecessary accessories.
 Report any theft to the local police immediately.

 - Do not attend demonstrations or other gatherings that are politically sensitive.
 Follow the local news to be aware of any demonstrations or possible attacks.

 - Always keep a close eye on your important (travel) documents and keep a copy of all important (travel) documents outside your hand luggage and digitally on your phone.
 Store anything you do not immediately need in a safe place.